Longdu dialect explained

 Distribution

 The Longdu dialect is the mother tongue of many overseas Chinese.
 Its native speakers generally understand Cantonese, but not vice versa.
 According to the Language Documentation Training Center at the University of Hawaiʻi at Mānoa: "A lot of children do not speak the language in their daily lives.
-The population of speakers is diminishing."[5]
-It is slowly disappearing due to the emigration of people from the Longdu region to other countries, and due to the lack of inter-generational knowledge sharing.
-At school, only Mandarin is taught to children due to its status as the official national language, whereas in the home, parents and grandparents teach the children only Cantonese, given that the Longdu region is within Zhongshan, Guangdong, and that Cantonese is generally viewed as the lingua franca of Guangdong.
+The population of speakers is diminishing."[4]
+This is generally ascribed to the emigration of speakers from the Longdu region to other countries, and due to the lack of inter-generational transmission.
+Only Mandarin is taught to children at school, due to its status as the official national language.
+In contrast, in the home, parents and grandparents teach the children only Cantonese,[5] given that the Longdu region is within Zhongshan, Guangdong, and that Cantonese is generally viewed as the lingua franca of Guangdong.

 See also